 It’s no surprise that Planned Parenthood is at the forefront of fighting a law that protects against a discrimination that kills.
 After all, it was Margaret Sanger, founder of Planned Parenthood, who said, “I think the greatest sin in the world is bringing children into the world that have disease from their parents . . . .”

 This pro-life law is sadly needed to protect against the eugenic destruction of unborn children.
-This is evidenced by that fact that the of “curing” Down syndrome through selective abortion is commonly practiced in some European states, such as Iceland.
+This is evidenced by the fact that the “curing” of Down syndrome through selective abortion is commonly practiced in some European states, such as Iceland.